 Baseline and embryonic data showed in the form of descriptive statistics, such as: mean and standard deviation (SD) for normally distributed variables, median and interquartile range (IQR) for skewed variables, or numbers (%) for categorical variables.
 Differences between groups were analyzed using one-way analysis of variance (ANOVA) with post hoc with post hoc Tukey HSD test or Kruskal–Wallis test for normally distributed or skewed variables, respectively, and the Chi-square test for categorical variables.

-Blastocysts were divided into four groups based on the interquartile of their diameter (with cut-offs at the 25th, 50th, and 75th percentiles).
-Univariable and multivariable logistic regression analyses were performed to find out parameters correlating to live birth.
-After univariate analysis, the variables with a p-value of < 0.25 analyzed in the multivariable.
-All analyses were performed using the R statistical programme (…).
+Blastocysts were divided into four groups based on the interquartile range of their diameter (with cut-offs at the 25th, 50th, and 75th percentiles).
+Univariable and multivariable logistic regression analyses were performed to find out the correlation of embryos’ kinetic and morphology parameters to live birth.
+After univariate analysis, the variables with a p-value of p < 0.25 were analyzed using multivariable analysis for adjusted p-value.
+All analyses were performed using the R statistical programme (version 4.1.1).
 Statistical significance was defined as p < 0.05.

 Figure 3: Flow chart of study